ckauth/AI_Noelinis/README.md

 For the training, I used Microsoft's Cognitive Toolkit (CNTK) via Python.
 I let it iterate for 20 epochs on the dataset that included 26 different _Noelinis_, with decreasing learning rate.
 If you are interested in the details, feel free to have a close look at the [code](https://github.com/ckauth/AI_Noelinis/blob/master/training/train_model.py).
 I had no aspirations whatsoever to optimize the parameters - sometimes good enough is good enough.

-The success rate on the training data approaches 99%, and beyond 95% are achieved on the test data.
+The success rate on the training data approaches 99%, and exceeds 95% on the test data.
 Note that this slight discrepancy has a partial explanation in the fact that the training and testing data are not randomly sampled, but belong to very different shootings and background clips.

 ```bash
 Training 665135 parameters in 22 parameter tensors.